farhank34/sc-task/README.md

                 ffr = &FetchFolderResponse{Folders: fp}
                 return ffr, nil
             }

+      ### There is a bug

+          The code runs without any further errors, but the output shows only the same part of the data ("ultimate-pandemic") 999 times suggesting that there is a bug in the code.

     - Write some comments on what you think the code does.
     - Suggest some improvements that can be made to the code.